DerJanniku/FactionPlugin/README.md

 6. Interact with other players and contribute to your faction's growth.
 7. If you want to change factions, use `/leavefaction` before joining a new one.

+## War Mechanics
+- Factions can declare war on each other using the `/declarewar <faction1> <faction2>` command.
+- War rules include territory capture or resource depletion.

 ## Recent Updates
 - Updated references to `PotionEffectType.INCREASE_DAMAGE` and `PotionEffectType.JUMP` to `PotionEffectType.STRENGTH` and `PotionEffectType.JUMP_BOOST` respectively.
 - Successfully built the plugin and tested it on a Paper 1.21.1 server.